-The National Nordic Museum's Virtual Genealogy Conference provides resources about family history and lineage to a wide global audience with internationally renowned experts.
+The National Nordic Museum's Virtual Nordic Genealogy Conference provides resources about family history and lineage to a wide global audience with internationally renowned experts.

 This 2020 virtual conference will be a mixture of live and on-demand keynote lectures and workshops that you can follow from anywhere in the world.
 Professional genealogists and subject matter experts from North America and the Nordic countries will share insights about family history research.
-Let them guide you will in tracing heritage origins through a wide range of resources including folk literature, immigration records, and genetic testing.
-This virtual Genealogy Conference is designed for every level of familiarity with genealogical research, from beginners and enthusiasts to experts.
+Let them guide you in tracing heritage origins through a wide range of resources including folk literature, immigration records, and genetic testing.
+This Virtual Nordic Genealogy Conference is designed for every level of familiarity with genealogical research, from beginners and enthusiasts to experts.

-While there will be several sessions featuring Nordic history and culture, the Conference also will offer programming that represents blended heritage and transnational identities.
+While there will be several sessions featuring Nordic history and culture, the conference also will offer programming that represents blended heritage and transnational identities.

 Agenda for Genealogy Conference

 All registered participants will have access to view our live keynote lectures on September 26 and 27 via webcasting.
 After the live keynote presentations, you will be able to curate your own conference program by selecting the sessions that interest you most.
 All sessions are available for repeat viewings until September 26, 2021.